-- Peer reviews: While peer reviewing is a recognized and valuable editing skill, and instructors may evaluate such activities as part of the final class grade, peer reviews may not count towards the Writing Requirement word count. - Journals, blogs, and reflection or reaction assignments: May not be counted if they approximate free writing and lack organization, critical thinking focus, and integration of ideas into the disciplinary context. - In-class writing assignments, quizzes, class notes, in-class essay examinations: may not be counted. - Bibliographies: May not be counted if they are simply bibliographies written for a paper or as an exercise to teach a specific disciplinary style, e.g., APA, MLA.
-However, extended annotated bibliographies may count for the Writing Requirement if they evidence critical thinking and in-depth analysis. - Brochures: May not be counted if the assignment is mainly a design and layout exercise, using written information verbatim from another assignment or part of a paper.
-However, if the brochure is an independent assignment requiring separate research and writing, it may count for the Writing Requirement. - Poster sessions: May not be counted if the information on the poster is merely copied from another document.
-However, if the poster presents new information specifically created for the poster, focused on a particular audience, purpose and context, and contains well-crafted sections of writing, then the poster may count for the Writing Requirement. - Drafts: Drafts of papers and essays cannot be counted for the Writing Requirement.
-In addition, initial ideas expressed in pre-writing exercises, such as topic statements, freewriting, clustering, mind-mapping, outlining, may not count towards the Writing Requirement. - Extended writing projects: Separate but related documents in an extended writing product (such as proposals, brochures, poster boards, progress reports) may contribute to the word count if they are not merely integrated verbatim into the final writing product. - Team writing assignments: Team-written documents may not be counted for Gordon Rule credit unless clear individual sections are identified for grading, such that individual students' writing may be evaluated and graded.
+- Peer Reviews While peer reviewing is a recognized and valuable editing skill, and instructors may evaluate such activities as part of the final class grade, peer reviews may NOT count towards the Writing Requirement word count. - Journals, blogs, and reflection or reaction assignments May not be counted if they approximate free writing and lack organization, critical thinking focus, and integration of ideas into the disciplinary context. - In-class writing assignments, quizzes, class notes, in-class essay examinations. - Bibliographies may not be counted if they are simply bibliographies written for a paper or as an exercise to teach a specific disciplinary style, e.g., APA, MLA.
+However, extended annotated bibliographies may count for Writing Requirement if they give evidence of critical thinking and in-depth analysis. - Homework assignments or short writing assignments may not be counted if they require only short answers or paragraph-length responses. - Brochures: may not be counted if the assignment is mainly a design and layout exercise, using written information verbatim from another assignment or part of a paper.
+However, if the brochure is an independent assignment requiring separate research and writing, it may count for Gordon Rule. - Poster sessions: may not be counted if the information on the poster is merely copied from another document.
+However, if the poster presents new information specifically created for the poster, focused on a particular audience, purpose and context, and contains well-crafted sections of writing, then the poster may count for Gordon Rule. - Drafts: Drafts of papers and essays cannot be counted for Gordon Rule.
+In addition, initial ideas expressed in pre-writing exercises, such as topic statements, free-writing, clustering, mind-mapping, outlining, may not count towards Gordon Rule. - Extended writing projects: When large writing projects are written incrementally in sections, the instructor needs to ensure that those segments are significantly different from the final product, for example, in terms of focus on audience and purpose.
+Separate but related documents such as proposals, brochures, poster boards, progress reports may count if they are not merely integrated verbatim into the final writing product. - Team Writing Assignments: Team-written documents may not be counted for Gordon Rule credit unless clear individual sections are identified for grading, such that individual students' writing may be evaluated and graded. - Websites: Websites and website content may not be counted if written and prepared for a class project, as a supplement to a written assignment, or as a supplement to a class presentation.